syenpark/syenpark.github.io/about.md

 - #### Lasting Relationships with Asian Future Leaders

 Seeing me posting my portrait on the Internet, my father worring about my privacy tried to stop me.
 Specifically, he worried someone could appropriate my face somewhere.
 I defended myself against his concern by saying this; I will be pretty famous in the future and end up in public, so that I should not be afraid of that.
-Of course, this excuse satisfied my father very much, and he never ask me to stop posting my portrait again.
+Of course, this excuse satisfied my father very much, and he never asks me to stop posting my portrait again.
 I am very delighted to make my excuse true.
 I highly recommend AFLSP to the young from Asia.
 Do not hesitate to apply for postgraduate studies and AFLSP in HKUST!

 ### __Traveller__